Giant Bicycles: COVID-19 pandemic

-With the coronavirus pandemic, the demand for Giant's bikes has skyrocketed.
+With the coronavirus pandemic, the demand for Giant's bicycles increased.
 Bicycle manufacturing skyrocketed in Taiwan, fueled by global demand sparked by fear of contracting the coronavirus on crowded buses and trains in Europe or America, or by the need for outdoor activities after weeks of confinement.
 With this increase in demand, Giant is planning to build a new large plant in the European Union.
 In addition, the company is moving factories from China to Taiwan.

-COVID-19's impact on the bicycle industry is evidenced by a 55% increase in Giant's revenue in the first quarter of 2021.
+COVID-19's effect on the bicycle industry is evinced by a 55% increase in Giant's revenue in the first quarter of 2021.
 E-bikes have accounted for 30% of sales.

 Sub-brands

 Mosh BMX

 In 1996, Giant established their Mosh BMX division with the help of Redline Bicycles founder Linn Kastan and racer Jason Richardson.
 Mosh manufactured BMX bikes and parts, as well as managed a professional BMX racing team.
 In 2002 Giant signed a three-year sponsorship deal with Satellite Sports Group (a company that then managed the former GT Air Show) to begin manufacturing Giant branded bikes to boost the Giant label.
-These bikes were priced between $150 to $350, filling in the open entry level price gap that their Mosh labeled high-end bikes could not.
+These bikes were priced between $150 and $350, filling in the open entry level price gap that their Mosh labeled high-end bikes could not.
 Giant made bikes using the Mosh name until 2003 when it switched to labeling all high end stunt specific parts as Mosh parts.
 The parts were sold separately as well as on Giant labeled BMX bikes.
 In 2008, Mosh was disbanded.

 Liv

 In 2008 Giant launched the Liv/Giant sub-brand with products focused exclusively on the female cycling market.

 In 2014, the Liv/Giant sub-brand was re-branded to Liv.
 The re-branding was meant to further differentiate the Liv brand products with existing Giant product, communicating the concept of "designed by women for women".
-All Liv products are designed from the ground up including frame geometry, carbon layup and utilizes separate molds and designs that separate it from Giant branded products.
+All Liv products are designed from the ground up including frame geometry and carbon layup, and utilizes separate molds and designs that separate it from Giant branded products.
 As part of the rebranding, dedicated Liv stores and Liv zones within most Giant retailers were introduced.